chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/PWR/PWR_STANDBY/readme.txt

 a RESET, the RTC configuration (clock source, prescaler,...) is kept and LED1 restarts toggling.
 As result there is no need to configure the RTC.

-Two leds LED1 and LED2 are used to monitor the system state as following:
+Two LEDs LED1 and LED2 are used to monitor the system state as following:
  - LED2 ON: configuration failed (system will go to an infinite loop)
  - LED1 toggling: system in RUN mode
- - LED1 off : system in STANDBY mode
+ - LED1 OFF: system in STANDBY mode

 These Steps are repeated in an infinite loop.